Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Methods

 \subsubsection{Domains and Dimensions}

-As mentioned above, the model distinguishes between two domains: The macro-domain which refers to the experimental observations, represented by the corresponding network; and the micro- (or reservoir) domain which refers to the neuronal units embedded in each of the macro network nodes, with no experimental data.
-We denote by $N_{ch}$ the dimension of the macro-network which in fact represents the number of nodes in the network, where each node is directly associated with an electrode (or a channel) in the experimental measurement. $N_{res}$ is the dimension of the reservoir.

-Assuming that the neurons are uniformly distributed in the culture, we appoint a fixed number of connections between each node and the corresponding micro-circuit, such that for each node of the network there is one micro-reservoir (see Fig. \ref{fig: paradigm}):
+We denote by $N_{ch}$ the number of nodes in the network, where each node is directly associated with an electrode (or a channel) in the experimental measurement.
+Assuming that the neurons are uniformly distributed in the culture, we appoint a fixed number of connections between each node and the corresponding micro-circuit, such that for each node of the network there is one micro-reservoir (see Fig. \ref{fig: artificial neural network}).
+Defining $m$ the dimension of the micro-reservoir, it results that the dimension of the reservoir layer $N_{res}$ is:

-where $m$ is an integer number.
-It follows that each $m$ components in the vector space of the reservoir domain correspond to one node in the macro domain.
-In fact, we may associate $m$ with a relative size of each micro-circuit.
+It follows that each $m$ components in the vector space of the reservoir layer correspond to one node in the macro domain.
+We may associate $m$ with the relative size of each micro-circuit.